ronak66/EEG-Workflow-System/README.md

 ## Overview
- - This project aims at building an easy to use graphical interface that can streamline the configuration of the parameters controlling individual processing sub-routines and thus make it easy to design complicated data flows and execute them for EEG signal processing and classsification.
+ - This project aims at building an easy to use graphical interface that can streamline the configuration of the parameters controlling individual processing sub-routines and thus make it easy to design complicated data flow and execute them for EEG signal processing and classification.

  - Workflows are designed using individual component blocks that have completely configurable inputs, outputs and properties.
 The Blocks can be combined and rearranged at runtime without making any modification to code.

  - Efforts are also targeted to make the tool user friendly and enable easy deployment of workflows on distributed computing frameworks.

-  - GSoC 2020 EEG and deep learning workflow project is developed and handeled by [Ronak Doshi](https://github.com/ronak66) under the guidance and mentorship of [Lukáš Vařeka](http://neuroinformatics.kiv.zcu.cz/actions/read/lukas-vareka_2015-01-27)
+  - GSoC 2020 EEG and deep learning workflow project is developed and handled by [Ronak Doshi](https://github.com/ronak66) under the guidance and mentorship of [Lukáš Vařeka](http://neuroinformatics.kiv.zcu.cz/actions/read/lukas-vareka_2015-01-27)

- - This project is a continuation of the project develeped in Google Summer of Code 2018 by [Joey Pinto](https://github.com/pintojoey) under the mentorship of the International
+ - This project is a continuation of the project developed in Google Summer of Code 2018 by [Joey Pinto](https://github.com/pintojoey) under the mentorship of the International
  Neuroinformatics Coordinating Facility, Sweden.
-The GSoC 2018 project was writern in Java (server and deep-learning part)
+The GSoC 2018 project was written in Java (server and deep-learning part)

  - In GSoC 2020 we are shifting the server-part and the deep-learning-part to Python (version 3.6) using Flask and Tensorflow respectively.
-The reason behind the shift is the avaibility of better deep-learning and mne libraries in python for EEG processing.
-There has been no change in the UI, the UI code is same as that of gsoc2018.
+The reason behind the shift is the availability of better deep-learning and mne libraries in python for EEG processing.
+There has been no change in the UI, the UI code is the same as that of gsoc2018.